-The Americas Flyways Initiative to begin implementation in January 2025
+The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

-An opportunity for transformational change to mobilize financing for biodiversity stands out at COP16.
+AFI, a transformational change opportunity to mobilize financing for biodiversity, highlights at COP16.

-In the framework of COP16, Audubon, BirdLife, and the Development Bank of Latin America and the Caribbean (CAF) have presented the progress of the Americas Flyways Initiative (AFI) as part of their vision and commitment to protect, conserve, and restore nature and address biodiversity loss and the climate change crisis.
+In the framework of COP16, Audubon, BirdLife and the Development Bank of Latin America and the Caribbean (CAF) presented the progress of the Americas Flyways Initiative (AFI), as part of their vision and commitment to protect, conserve and restore nature and address biodiversity loss and the climate change crisis.

 Inspired by the wondrous world of birds and their epic migratory journeys across the hemisphere, connecting landscapes, cultures, and people, AFI’s science team has identified a portfolio of crucial sites to ensure to ensure the connectivity and conservation of at least 10% of the prioritized populations of migratory shorebirds and landbirds in the Americas.

-AFI currently has five initial projects, also known as nest projects, whose name was inspired by the characteristics of these natural structures linked to shelter, development, and well-being.
+Currently, AFI has five start-up projects, also known as nest projectswhose name was inspired by the characteristics of these natural structures linked to shelter, development and well-being.

 1. Improvement of coastal climate resilience in the Rocuant Andalién Wetland in Chile;